bbgit/bbgit.github.io/README.md

-### Conditions as of May 25, 2025 at 1:11:19 PM CDT
+### Conditions as of May 25, 2025 at 1:16:39 PM CDT

 Temperature: 79.60 &deg;F

 Feels like: 79.60 &deg;F

-Humidity: 63%
+Humidity: 57%

-Wind Direction: NE
+Wind Direction: WSW

-Windspeed: 0.4 mph
+Windspeed: 0.0 mph

-Wind Gust: 0.7 mph
+Wind Gust: 0.0 mph

 ---